 Mandatory Disclosure regarding Share Purchase Mandate Funds.
 Only funds legally available for purchasing or acquiring ordinary shares in accordance with our Articles of Association and applicable laws of Singapore will be used to repurchase our ordinary shares if Proposal 5 (the "Share Purchase Mandate") is approved.
 We intend to use our internal sources of funds to finance any purchase or acquisition of our ordinary shares.
-We do not intend to borrow money to finance any purchase or acquired for us to purchase or acquire our issued ordinary shares, and the impact on our financial position will depend on the number of ordinary shares we purchase or acquire and the price at which we make such purchases.
+We do not intend to borrow money to finance any purchase or acquisition of our ordinary shares, and the impact on our financial position will depend on the number of ordinary shares we purchase or acquire and the price at which we make such purchases.
 Our directors do not propose to exercise the Share Purchase Mandate in a manner and to such an extent that would materially affect our working capital requirements and those of our subsidiaries.